Icon-Newsletter-smaller

 6. Get off at your destination station.
 If you’re using an SJT, insert it into the inlet of the gate.
 If you’re using an SVC, tap the gate to exit.

-Riding the MRT: 6 Tips for Commuters
+7 Tips for MRT Commuters

 mrt station list in order - tips